 Rethinking your Insurance Deductible for Auto Body Repairs

 What is an auto insurance deductible?
 Your deductible is the amount you’re responsible for out of pocket for damages from an auto accident before your insurance company pays.
 For example, let’s say your repair estimate is $1,200 and you have a $500 deductible.
-You would pay $500 and your insurance company would pay the remaining $700.
+For instance, you would pay $500 and your insurance company would pay the remaining $700.
 Deductibles allow you to share the financial risk with your insurance company.
 In the eyes of the insurance company, the more risk you’re willing to take on through a higher deductible, the lower your monthly premium rate will be.
 However, when it comes down to it, that $1,000 deductible is going to look like a pretty large chunk of change whether you’re at fault or not.

 What to Consider for Lower Deductible Policy (Less Risk)